![]() |

 viii) specialty auction courses; or

-5) Each CE course shall include one or more subjects from either the mandatory category or elective category set forth in subsection (b)(3)(A) or (B), where the individual is in actual attendance, or participates in, or completes self-study.
+5) Each CE course shall include one or more subjects from either the mandatory category or elective category set forth in subsection (b)(3)(A) or (B), when the individual is in actual attendance, or participates in, or completes distance education.
 All CE courses shall be a minimum of three hours and shall be offered in three-hour increments.
 Each three-hour increment shall be from topics in the core or elective category.
 In no case shall topics from the mandatory and elective category be combined within the same three-hour period.
 The CE school shall clearly indicate on the certificate of completion the number of hours earned from each CE course and identify whether the completed course was from the mandatory or elective category.

 6) Each CE course shall include the successful completion of an examination that measures the attendee's understanding of the course material.
 A score of at least 70% is required on the examination for successful completion of any CE course.